-I cannot achieve the same purpose without the processing or my processing less data.
-The processing is neither obvious or intrusive.
+We cannot achieve the same purpose without the processing or our processing less data.
+The processing is neither obvious nor intrusive.

 Part 3: Balancing test

 You need to consider the impact on individuals' interests and rights and freedoms and assess whether this overrides your legitimate interests.